Design Validation

 - Human Factors/Usability Testing: The goal is to improve the design of devices to minimize potential use errors and resulting harm.
 Design validation often includes human factors/usability validation testing with the final version of the labeling to mitigate the risk of failure to correctly operate the instrument.
 For example, studies must demonstrate that the intended user can use the device safely.

-Distinction from Design Verification
+Design Verification (820.30(f))

 The results of the design validation must be documented in the Design History File (DHF).